sharetribe/flex-docs/src/docs/cookbook/cookbook-payments/set-up-and-use-stripe/index.md

 ---
-title: How to set up and use Stripe
+title: Set up and use Stripe
-slug: how-to-set-up-and-use-stripe
+slug: set-up-and-use-stripe
 updated: 2019-03-27
-category: guides
+category: cookbook-payments
 ingress:
   To enable payments and receive commissions in your marketplace, you need a free Stripe account.
 This guide will help you in creating a